-In October 2014 the Company expanded the Genesis property by 1,941 hectares through the acquisition of seven new claims.
-The seven new claims are all in the Johnston Lake/GAP priority area and are contiguous with existing Genesis property claims.
+In addition, during 2014 the Company added 1,941 hectares to the Genesis property through a combination of purchase, property exchange and staking in both Saskatchewan and Manitoba.
+These seven claims are all in the Johnston Lake/GAP priority area and are contiguous with existing Genesis property claims.
 The GAP 1, 2 and 3 claims, located just onto the Manitoba side of the border, and claims MC2077 and MC2078 were acquired by staking.
-Claim MC1246 was purchased from a third party for 100,000 shares of the Company.
+Claim MC1246 was purchased from an arm's length party for 100,000 shares of the Company.
 The six claims overlie portions of a significant EM conductor that extends southwest from Manitoba where SMDC intersected 0.1% U_3O_8 over 0.2 metres in hole JM-01 in 1981.
 The area is highlighted by a radioactive boulder train extending over five kilometres southwest into the Genesis Property and numerous anomalous regional lake sediment samples, including 195 ppm U (sample GSC-773748).